Daishōji Domain: History

 Daishōji Castle was a secondary stronghold of the Maeda clan, guarding the border region of Kaga Province from neighboring Echizen Province.
 The castle was destroyed by the order of the Tokugawa shogunate in 1615 under the policy of “One Domain - One Castle”.
 In 1639, the daimyō of Kaga Domain, Maeda Toshitsune retired, turning the domain over to his eldest son, Maeda Mitsutaka.
 At that time, he separated out a 100,000 koku holding for his second son, Maeda Toshitsugu, creating Toyama Domain and a 70,000 koku holding for his third son, Maeda Toshiharu, creating Daishōji Domain.

 At the time of its creation, the domain consisted of 133 villages in Enuma District for a total of 65,700 koku, and 9 villages in Niikawa District on the far eastern side of Etchū Province for a total of 4300 koku.
 In 1660, Daishōji Domain was able to exchange this remote exclave for 6 villages in Nomi District, adjacent to Enuma District.

 Under its third daimyō, Maeda Toshinao, new riceland development allowed the domain to create its own subsidiary 10,000 koku domain, ’Daishōji-Shinden Domain’ (大聖寺新田藩, Daishōji-Shinden han), for Toshinao's younger brother Maeda Toshimasa.
 However, after Toshimasa killed the daimyō of Yanagimoto Domain, Oda Hidechika in a duel, the domain was dissolved.

 Under its 9th daimyō, Maeda Toshikore, the domain's kokudaka was increased from 70,000 to 100,000 koku.
 This was accomplished by 10,000 koku of new rice land developed, and 20,000 koku of revenues from Kaga Domain.
 The physical holdings of the domain did not change.

 After the death of its 12th daimyō, Maeda Toshinori in 1855 without heir, the domain came under threat of attainder.
 Toshinori had adopted Maeda Toshimichi as his heir, but Toshiyuki also died before his formal presentation to the shōgun.
 This fact was concealed from the authorities, and Maeda Toshika, a son of Maeda Nariyasu of Kaga Domain was substituted in his place.
 During the Bakumatsu period, the domain changed sides to support the Satchō Alliance during the Boshin War, and fought for the imperial side during the Battle of Hokuetsu.
 Toshika was named Imperial governor by the Meiji government from 1869 until the abolition of the han system in 1871.

 In July 1871, with the abolition of the han system, Daishōji Domain became Daishōji Prefecture, and was merged into the newly created Ishikawa Prefecture in September 1871.
-The site of the Daishōji jin'ya is wow a park, with a portion of the ramparts remaining within the grounds of Kinjō Elementary School.
+The site of the Daishōji jin'ya is now a park, with a portion of the ramparts remaining within the grounds of Kinjō Elementary School.